Programmatic Usage

 No, purchased credits are non-refundable.
 They remain available for one year from purchase and can be used for any programmatic usage during that time.

-• Pro customers with payment issues: Cannot purchase credits until payment method is updated and subscription is active.
+• Payment issues: Cannot purchase credits until your payment method is updated and subscription is active.

-• Pro customers with active payment: Maximum of $50 per active user per billing cycle, with an absolute cap of $1,000 per billing cycle.
-For example, a workspace with 10 users can purchase up to $500, while a workspace with 30 users is capped at $1,000.
+• Active subscription: Maximum of $50 per active user per billing cycle, with an absolute cap of $1,000 per billing cycle.
+For example:

-• These limits reset at the start of each billing cycle
+• Limits reset at the start of each billing cycle

-• Already-purchased credits in the current billing cycle count toward your limit
+• Already-purchased credits in the current cycle are subtracted from your remaining limit

 Enterprise customers